MartaMalb/Terraform-X-Minecraft/lab_2/README.md

 Followed by `yes`

 ## Terraform modules - let's get cubical
-Now by just adjusting your width and length, you could build a flat rectangle or line, that sounds like something you could reuse in the future.
-That is a great use case for using terrafrom modules.
-As most of the inputs are defined by the variables with the default values already - this should be fairly quick.
+Now you could build a flat rectangle or a line by simply adjusting your width and length - this sounds like something you could reuse in the future, right?
+That is a great use case for using Terraform modules.
+This should be fairly quick, as most of the inputs are already defined by the variables with the default values.
-First, let's create a new directory and mv our current code by executing the following commands in your terminal
+First, let's create a new directory and mv our current code by executing the following commands in your terminal:

 ```bash
 mkdir /home/playground/workdir/Terraform-X-Minecraft/cubical
 cp terraform.tf cubical/
 mv main.tf variables.tf cubical/
 ```
-Now in your IDE create new empty main.tf and variables.tf files and copy the following to the `main.tf`
+Now, in your IDE create new empty main.tf and variables.tf files, and copy the following to the `main.tf`:
 ```go
 module "line" {
     source = "./cubical"
 }
 ```
-Now you can run `terraform init` and `terraform plan` (make sure you are in `/home/playground/workdir/Terraform-X-Minecraft` directory) and you should see the same output as before.
-Before we apply anything we can improve our module to be even more well-rounded.
-Let's look at our `cubical/main.tf` file first and update the `locals` block to look like the below:
+Now you can run `terraform init` and `terraform plan` (make sure you are in `/home/playground/workdir/Terraform-X-Minecraft` directory), and you should see the same output as before.
+Before applying anything, we should improve our module making it even more well-rounded.
+Let's look at our `cubical/main.tf` file first, and update the `locals` block to look like the one below:

 ```
 locals {